-If you’ve been looking for immunity-boosting foods to stay protected during these COVID-stricken times, look no further than the egg!
-It’s a staple for most of us at home and makes for the perfect breakfast meal but there is so much more to the versatile egg!
+If you’ve been looking to up your protein intake and boost your immunity then look no further than the egg!
+It’s a staple for most of us at home and makes for the perfect breakfast meal but there is so much more to the versatile egg than just that!

 Health Benefits of An Egg